Is your company data for sale on the Dark Web?

-If you have been keeping your finger on the pulse of cyber security in 2020, you cannot have missed the warnings about the Dark Web.
+If you have been keeping your finger on the pulse of cyber security over the past few years, you cannot have missed the warnings about the Dark Web.

-It’s become so prominent that even some of the UK’s daily newspapers have carried reports this year about the growing problem of sensitive company details being traded by hackers on the Dark Web.
+It has become so prominent that even mainstream media – UK daily newspapers, terrestrial TV channels and radio shows – have carried numerous reports about the growing problem of sensitive company details being traded by hackers on the Dark Web.

 What is the Dark Web?

-The Dark Web is part of the internet, but as the name implies, the Dark Web exists way down below the ‘surface’ Web in an area known as the ‘deep’ Web.
+The Dark Web is part of the internet, but as the name implies, the Dark Web exists way down below the ‘traditional’ Web (also referred to as the ‘Clearnet’) in an area known as the ‘Deep Web’.

-In fact, any password-protected Website is part of the deep Web, and some estimates reckon that it accounts for up to 99% of the entire internet, with Dark Websites comprising just 0.005% of the Web, according to analysts Recorded Future.
+In fact, any password-protected website and all content not indexed by standard search engines, is part of the Deep Web.
+Some estimates suggest that the Deep Web accounts for up to 99% of the entire internet, with Dark Websites comprising just 0.005% of the Web, according to analysts Recorded Future.

 Why does it matter?

-The risk of your data being sold on the Dark Web ranges from financial to competitive to reputational.
+The Dark Web’s implications on company data security are vast and varied, involving several aspects that can significantly affect a business’s cybersecurity posture.
+The risk of your data being sold on the Dark Web ranges from financial to competitive to reputational:

-In some circumstances, companies suffering a data breach struggle to regain the brand trust that they had carefully built over the years, and eventually to the wall.
-You can find out if your details are being traded on the Dark Web by requesting a Dark Web report.
+In some circumstances, companies suffering a data breach struggle to regain the brand trust that they had carefully built over the years.
+You can find out if your details are being traded on the Dark Web by requesting a Dark Web intelligence report.

-Furthermore, criminals can buy ready-made “phishing kits and templates” on the Dark Web, which will then allow them to impersonate Microsoft, Apple, UPS and a whole range of other well-known organisations.
+Criminals can even buy ready-made “phishing kits and templates” on the Dark Web, which allow them to impersonate Microsoft, Apple, UPS and a whole range of other well-known organisations.

 Company data at risk

-Worse still, it may be months or even years until you discover that your corporate data is being traded.
-Even if you discover a data breach, you won’t necessarily know what’s happened to the data that was compromised.
+You won’t necessarily even know if or when your precious and confidential data is being traded by criminals.
+It may be months or even years until you discover it’s happened.
+Worse still, even if you discover a data breach, you won’t necessarily ever know what’s happened to the data that was compromised.

 Find out if your company credentials are on the Dark Web